AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

         ![](../assets/reconciliation-advanced.png)

-1. You can filter data to reconciliate using the **Create filter** button.
+1. You can filter data to reconcile using the **Create filter** button.
 This lets you create a custom condition using the query modeler.

 By default, non reconcilied data are kept in the outbound transition and available in the worktable for future use.
 To remove unreconciled data, desactivate the **Keep unreconciled data** option.